-There are several species of Ant-Thrushes which are nearly, if not quite, equal to the present bird in size; so that the specific name of maxima would be by no means justified, if naturalists were content to class all these birds under the heading of genus Pitta.
-By many writers, however, the large Ant-Thrushes of Malaisia and the eastern Himalayas are generically separated as Hydrornis; and Mr. George Robert Gray was inclined to range the present bird under the same heading.
+There are several species of this form which are nearly, if not quite, equal to the present bird in size; so that the specific name of maxima would be by no means justified if naturalists were content to class all these birds under the heading of the genus Pitta.
+By many writers, however, the large Ant-Thrushes of Malasia and the eastern Himalayas are generically separated as Hydrornis; and Mr. George Robert Gray was inclined to range the present bird under the same heading.
 In this I cannot agree; I think that it should be kept along with the true Pittæ, of course in the short-tailed group.
-Whether the latter section should be regarded as constituting a separate genus is quite another matter; I consider this much more feasible.
-Throughout the present work, however, I have retained these particoloured Ant-Thrushes under the genus Pitta in preference to Brachyurus, and therefore adhere to it in the present instance.
+I have, however, thought it more convenient, in the present Monograph, to class the species under different generic headings, as they fall so naturally into groups which possess the same form and style of coloration.
+By many ornithologists I am aware that these characters will be considered only of subgeneric importance at the most; but the adoption of generic titles for these various groups is, to my mind, of great convenience in a family like the Pittidæ.

 The habitat of this beautiful bird is the Moluccan island of Gilolo.
 Very little has been recorded of its habits.
-Mr. Wallace, in his 'Malay Archipelago,' writes that during his stay in the above-mentioned island his boy Ali shot "a pair of one of the most beautiful birds of the east-Pitta gigas, a large Ground-Thrush, whose plumage of velvety black above is relieved by a breast of pure white, shoulders of azure blue, and belly of vivid crimson.
+Mr. Wallace, in his 'Malay Archipelago,' writes that during his stay in the above-mentioned island his boy Ali shot "a pair of one of the most beautiful birds of the East-Pitta gigas, a large Ground-Thrush, whose plumage of velvety black above is relieved by a breast of pure white, shoulders of azure blue, and belly of vivid crimson.
 It has very long and strong legs, and hops about with such activity, in the dense tangled forest bristling with rocks, as to make it very difficult to shoot."
 From the above short note of Mr. Wallace's we can imagine what a beautiful sight it must be to see this finely plumaged bird in its native forests; and even in a tropical island like Gilolo, where brilliantly coloured birds abound, there can be few to compete with the subject of our present article.

-No description of the bird is necessary, as it stands alone among the Pittidæ, and has no near allies.
+No description of the male bird is necessary, as it stands alone among the Pittidæ and has no near allies.
 The Plate gives a correct idea of the plumage; and the principal figure is full-sized.